-One of the most unique doctrines the Jehovah’s Witnesses teach is that Christ, both before he came to Earth and since he has returned to heaven, was and is Michael the Archangel.
-To argue this, the Witnesses use 1 Thessalonians 4:16: "the Lord himself will descend from heaven with a commanding call, with an archangel’s voice and with God’s trumpet."
-(Unless otherwise noted, all quotations are from the New World Translation [NWT] of the Bible, published by the Watchtower Bible and Tract Society, the parent organization for the Jehovah’s Witnesses.)
-From this verse the Witnesses conclude that the Lord Jesus Christ is an archangel because he has "an archangel’s voice."
-No other denomination has ever come up with such a conclusion, because every other denomination has concluded that the return of the Lord will simply be heralded by an archangel.
+One of the unique doctrines the Jehovah’s Witnesses teach is that Christ, both before he came to Earth and since he has returned to heaven, was and is Michael the Archangel.
+To argue this, the Witnesses use 1 Thessalonians 4:16: “the Lord himself will descend from heaven with a commanding call, with an archangel’s voice and with God’s trumpet.”
+(Unless otherwise noted, all quotations are from the New World Translation [NWT] of the Bible, published by the Watchtower Bible and Tract Society, the parent organization of the Jehovah’s Witnesses.)
+From this verse the Witnesses conclude that the Lord Jesus Christ is an archangel because he has “an archangel’s voice.”
+Every other denomination has concluded that the return of the Lord will simply be heralded by an archangel.
 But let’s continue with the Witnesses’ argument.

 They identify the archangel as Michael from Jude 9: “But when Michael the archangel had a difference with the devil and was disputing about Moses’ body, he did not dare to bring a judgment against him in abusive terms, but said: ‘May Jehovah rebuke you.’”
 How does this identification work?
 According to Reasoning from the Scriptures, one of the manuals Witnesses use in door-to-door evangelization, “the expression ‘archangel’ is never found in the plural in the scriptures, thus implying there is only one” (page 218).

-Actually, 1 Thessalonians 4:16 suggests an arch-angel’s voice, not to the archangel’s voice, implying there is more than one archangel.
-The Greek definite article (Greek’s equivalent of "the") simply is not in the text.
-(The definite article is used in Jude 9, but there it serves to identify which Michael is being talked about—the Michael who is an archangel.
-In that context, it no more implies that there is only one archangel than talking about "Smokey the Bear" implies that there is only one bear.)
+Actually, 1 Thessalonians 4:16 suggests an archangel’s voice, not the archangel’s voice, implying there is more than one archangel.
+The Greek definite article (Greek’s equivalent of “the”) simply is not in the text.

 Reasoning from the Scriptures claims that “the evidence indicates that the Son of God was known as Michael before he came to earth and is known by that name since his return to heaven where he resides as the glorified spirit Son of God” (page 218).
 The Bible contains little evidence concerning such a strange claim, but what little evidence there is argues against the Witnesses’ position